metglobal-compass/composer-service-handler/README.md

 }
 ````

-`@DI` annotation does not have any different usage than a services.yml based definition.
+`@Service` annotation does not have any different usage than a services.yml based definition.